The last few years have seen a significant rise in the popularity of equity release schemes. You could save money on interest by switching…

 Why consider equity release?

-If you don’t have an equity release plan but are considering one, there are various reasons why it may benefit you.
-You can use the funds as you wish, to pay off an existing mortgage, avoid having to sell your home and downsize, gift a deposit to your children to help them get onto the property ladder, fund your retirement, or have the holiday of a lifetime.
+If you don’t have an equity release plan but are considering one, it may benefit you for various reasons.
+You can use the funds to pay off an existing mortgage, avoid having to sell your home and downsize, gift a deposit to your children to help them get onto the property ladder, fund your retirement, or have the holiday of a lifetime.
 Some people also use it to split assets in a divorce.

-With a lifetime mortgage, you still own your home and can remain in it until you die or move into long-term care.
-The mortgage provider registers a first charge on the property and has first call on any funds available from the sale of it.
+With a lifetime mortgage, you still own your home and can remain there until you die or move into long-term care.
+The mortgage provider registers a first charge on the property and has the first call on any funds available from its sale.

 There are no monthly repayments to make as the loan, plus roll-up interest is repaid when the plan ends.
-However, you can repay some or all of the interest, in order to reduce the amount of interest that accrues.
+However, you can repay some or all of the interest to reduce the amount of interest that accrues.

 More Information

-Feel free to contact us for a free no-obligation consultation on an existing or new equity release plan.
-Or you can find more information on equity release by downloading our free guide.
+Contact us for a free, no-obligation consultation on an existing or new equity release plan.

 Here are some other articles on equity release: